stanton119/data-analysis/Unpublished/bandits/README.md

 ## Maths
 Setup:

-We have $D$ possible actions/arms to select from.
+We have a set of possible actions/arms, $\mathcal{A}$, to select from.
-Each arm, $a$, has an associated reward distribution, $r$.
+Each arm, $a \in \mathcal{A}$, has an associated reward distribution.
+When we select an arm we receive a reward, $r$, sampled from the reward distribution.
-Rewards are specified for each arm, $a$, as a function of some features (context vector, $x$): $r(x,a) \in D$.

-The optimal arm is the one that maximises the expected reward:
+We want to select the arm which maximises the expected reward:
 $a^*=\mathrm{argmax}_a E\{r(x,a)\}$.
 As we only can only observed a subset of rewards, we have to estimate the optimal arm.

+Rewards are specified for each arm, $a$, as a function of some features (context vector, $x$): $r(x,a) \in \mathbb{R}^D$.

 ### Thompson sampling
 We estimate the reward distribution for each arm as a context-free distribution.
-To select an arm, we sample from the reward distributions and select the highest sample.
-The reward distributions can updated with observed rewards via Bayes rule.
+To select an arm, we sample from the estimated reward distributions and select the highest sample.
+The reward distributions can be updated with observed rewards via Bayes rule.

 $r(x,a) = f(a)$.

 ### Linear Thompson sampling
 We estimate the reward distribution for each arm as a linear combination of context features and model weights, $\theta$.
 It is common to have a single set of model weights and different features for each arm.
-Features would be created with a common context and the arm, $g(x,a)$.
+Features would be created with a common context, $x_c$ and the arm features, $x_a$.
+We defined $g$ as the function which combines context and arm features: $g(x_c,x_a)$.

 $r(x,a) = \langle g(x,a), \theta \rangle$.
 The weights distribution can be modelled as a multivariate Gaussian.